ryjen/ryjen.github.io/content/post/dead-triplets.md

 ## other triplet non-cents

+The winged harpies of **stigma** are a constant barrage

+of fatigued, angry and insincere guilt

+while exploring the swamp.

+They live above the swamp and are not of it

+but neither are they of this world.

+---

 The solitude and angst from an absent family,

 and ultimately, the lost society that created them,